egrilli/egrilli/README.md

   </a>

 - 👋 Hi, I’m Eduardo
-- 💼 I'm a Data Scientist at Dubai Holding
+- 💼 I'm a Business Intelligence Analyst jr
 - 💬 Talk to me about freelancing opportunities in data science and software engineering
 - 👯 I’m looking to collaborate on backend software engineering projects